top of page

 BAR CAN TONI - THE HEART AND SOUL OF THE REAL FORMENTERA

-This place is located in the small village of El Pilar de la Mola, almost opposite the hippie market (which is open on Wednesday and Sundays) and is run by an Italian (like many other places on the island).
+This place is in the small village of El Pilar de la Mola, almost opposite the hippie market (open on Wednesdays and Sundays).
+It is run by an Italian (like many other places on the Island).

 They serve food all day.

-Bar Can Toni is actually the heart and soul of Formentera.
-This is where the locals go to eat, drink, chat, play and watch great live flamenco music and dance.
+Bar Can Toni is the heart and soul of Formentera.
+It is where the locals go to eat, drink, chat, play, and watch live flamenco music and dance.

-The place is really friendly and ideal for a drink and to eat a few tapas.
-The tapas are not spectacular but it's not really the food you come here for.
+The place is friendly and ideal for a drink and to eat a few tapas.
+The tapas are not spectacular, but it is not really the food you come here for.
 An example of some are shown below:

-Good wine and cocktails like mojitos are available.
-These prices are quite reasonable compared to the rest of the Island.
-Service can be a little confused and uneven, even if you know all the servers and the owners and you even have a number signifying you are known as a local.
+Good wine and cocktails, such as mojitos, are available.
+The prices are pretty reasonable compared to the rest of the Island.
+Service can be a little confusing and uneven, even if you know all the servers and the owners and have a number, which signifies that you are known as a local.

 Our friend Jonathon Lipsin describes a typical night when they have live music there.

-“I got lost in the Spanish night, sucked in and I couldn't find my way home as a swirling dervish led me down an alley that led to the heart of my soul and i didn't really want to go home ever if I was being honest to myself.
-The bar was an ordinary Spanish bar and the people were ordinary Spanish people and in their faces I could see Spain as if in a Capra movie.
+"I got lost in the Spanish night, sucked in and I couldn't find my way home as a swirling dervish led me down an alley that led to the heart of my soul and i didn't want to go home ever if I was being honest to myself.
+The bar was an ordinary Spanish bar, and the people were ordinary Spanish people, and in their faces, I could see Spain as if in a Capra movie.
 The faces of weariness, now that the day's work was over and the faces of simple people who treasured the sea.

-It was all ordinary. at least until the music started and some started twitching and showed signs of coming alive and I noticed the people who were complacent just before, started changing almost instantly into wild beasts of passion as the drum beat and the guitars tuned and the singer cleared his throat about to begin.
+It was all ordinary—at least until the music started.
+Some started twitching and showing signs of coming alive, and I noticed the people who had been complacent just before suddenly transformed into wild beasts of passion as the drum beat, the guitars tuned, and the singer cleared his throat, about to begin.

-We stood there transfixed as if we were all puppets in a show and then as the notes lifted in the air and hands started clapping in time and the feet started shuffling we came alive out of the night and fire leapt out of our hearts and we swayed and then we kicked and then we danced as the night wore on, our fingers and bodies akimbo, our passion wore high on our chests as the music played and we knew we were home for the first time in a long time.
+We stood there transfixed as if we were all puppets in a show, and then, as the notes lifted in the air, hands started clapping in time.
+The feet started shuffling, we came alive out of the night, and fire leapt out of our hearts, and we swayed, and then we kicked and then we danced as the night wore on, our fingers and bodies akimbo, our passion wore high on our chests as the music played and we knew we were home for the first time in a long time.

-I called her " La Passionata " because she was the best dancer and the way she lifted her skirt up to her waist and kicked her bare feet was a sight to behold.
-Pure paganism as I watched her smouldering fire getting stoked as the music reached it's height and watched the expressions on her face and the shrug of her shoulder and the pain she imagined as her mouth swept into a grimace and she danced as if in a trance and once her strap fell revealing a perfectly shaped breast and erect nipple and her eyes met mine as if daring me to watch further and she just shrugged carelessly and threw her head back and laughed a throaty laugh.
-The night was hers and she wasn't in the mood for caring.
-Watching “La Passionata” dance was pure heathen poetry and the paganism that was once Spain before Catholicism came out of the dark dark cave that night.
+I called her " La Passionata " because she was the best dancer, and the way she lifted her skirt to her waist and kicked her bare feet was a sight to behold.
+Pure paganism as I watched her smouldering fire getting stoked as the music reached its height and watched the expressions on her face, the shrug of her shoulder, and the pain she imagined as her mouth swept into a grimace.
+She danced as if in a trance, and once her strap fell, revealing a perfectly shaped breast and erect nipple, her eyes met mine as if daring me to watch further, and she just shrugged carelessly and threw her head back and laughed a throaty laugh.
+The night was hers, and she wasn't in the mood to care.
+Watching "La Passionata" dance was pure heathen poetry and the paganism that was once Spain before Catholicism came out of the dark dark cave that night.

 Paco

-The music bewitched me and I threw back my drink and said what the hell as I took to the dance floor and let the music take me, even though I was the Americano and this music was not mine but hey, I thought, the music is just waiting to be claimed and I am as good as anybody…………..
+The music bewitched me, and I threw back my drink and said, "What the hell?" as I took to the dance floor and let the music take me.
+Even though I was an Americano and this music was not mine, I thought, the music is just waiting to be claimed, and I am as good as anybody…………..
 Ole!

-We danced and we sang to Bombaleo and then we danced once more and the night was young and the night was long and we didn't give a damn and it was Spain in the 1930's in my head and I heard the gunfire in the distance as Franco's forces crept closer but for the moment I didn't care because we had the music and we had the passion and we had the moment.
-Hemingway turned to me and said glibly" You stay here long enough and the wine and the women will kill you."
+We danced, and we sang to Bombaleo, and then we danced once more, and the night was young, and the night was long, and we didn't give a damn.
+It was Spain in the 1930s in my head, and I heard the gunfire in the distance as Franco's forces crept closer, but for the moment, I didn't care because we had the music, we had the passion, and we had the moment.
+Hemingway turned to me and said glibly," You stay here long enough, and the wine and the women will kill you."
 I shrugged and smiled a smile that came from a 1000 nights and kept on dancing.
-Come over to the dark side she whispered in my ear…….
-Which way ?
-I said…….That way She pointed.
-Follow the music, she murmured…..Right to the heart…..”
+Come over to the dark side, she whispered in my ear…….
+Which way?
+I said…….That way, She pointed.
+Follow the music, she murmured…..Right to the heart….."

 Jonathon is back again in 2016.
 Here are a few of his recent trips to Can Toni...............

-It was a fun night with red wine and hierbas liquor, manchego cheese, crusty bread and patatas bravas.
+It was a fun night with red wine, hierbas liquor, manchego cheese, crusty bread, and patatas bravas.

-"Last night at the Gypsy Flamenco Bar Can Toni I danced until the early morning…..the Spanish moon was almost full and the stars hung low sparkling in the heavenly firmament.
+"Last night at the Gypsy Flamenco Bar Can Toni, I danced until the early morning…..the Spanish moon was almost complete, and the stars hung low sparkling in the heavenly firmament.

-The room was packed as Paco played his heart out on his guitar and his voice filled the space with a passion that went right through our hearts bespeaking of an old Spain, one that reached across time to the era of the Jews and the Moors.
+The room was packed as Paco played his heart out on his guitar.
+His voice filled the space with a passion that went right through our hearts, bespeaking of an old Spain, one that reached back to the era of the Jews and the Moors.

-Who knows except I am singing and dancing with a fervour I seldom contact.
-It is an old wisdom that moves my body and catches in my soul as I raise my hands and move my hips.
-It comes from another place and time that is not from the West.
-I leave that behind and give into other voices calling.
+Who knows, except I am singing and dancing with a fervour I seldom encounter.
+Old wisdom moves my body and catches in my soul as I raise my hands and hips.
+It comes from another place and time, not from the West.
+I leave that behind and give in to other voices calling.

-The moon as I said was almost full and to my eyes after an hour of wild flamenco dancing I was doing with a passion that must have come from some Spanish ancestor long forgotten I could swear I saw the moon bouncing merrily across the sky.
-Yes the yierbas liquor (licor de hierbas de Formentera) might have been that good.
-I had a wild flamenco night dancing until I couldn't dance no more singing Baila Baila and other songs to the music of Paco and the boys.
+The moon, as I said, was almost complete, and to my eyes, after an hour of wild flamenco dancing I was doing with a passion that must have come from some Spanish ancestor long forgotten, I could swear I saw the moon bouncing merrily across the sky.
+Yes, the yierbas liquor (licor de hierbas de Formentera) might have been that good.
+I had a wild flamenco night dancing until I couldn't dance any more, singing Baila Baila and other songs to the music of Paco and the boys.

-This is part of my Spanish family here.
-The musicians all know me and the owner of the bar Alex slips me a Yierbas drink made from wild herbs picked on the island, on the house, because I am a regular.
-I am the only American Westerner here and I get huge points being a Californian.
+This is part of my Spanish family.
+The musicians all know me, and the bar owner, Alex, slips me a Yierbas drink made from wild herbs picked on the Island on the house because I am a regular.
+I am the only American Westerner here and get huge points as a Californian.

 I have known these great musicians for a few years now.
-Paco the guitarist is a gypsy from Andalusia and he is the real deal and I love his music and voice.
+Paco, the guitarist, is a gypsy from Andalusia, and he is the real deal.
+I love his music and voice.
 We are tight.
-They have all watched the documentary about me and are duly impressed lol.
+They have all watched the documentary about me and are duly impressed.

 1/8/2016

-It's Monday night and Paco and the boys just started playing.
-It is going to be a hot flamenco night tonight I tell you.
+It's Monday night, and Paco and the boys just started playing.
+I can tell you it will be a hot flamenco night tonight.

-The place is Can Toni in the village of La Mola and this is the oldest bar on the island, over a 100 years old.
-Back in the day this was a hippie hangout in the 60's and that hasn’t changed except now they sit cheek to jowl with tourists from Italy perhaps.
+The place is Can Toni in the village of La Mola, the oldest bar on the Island, over 100 years old.
+Back in the day, this was a hippie hangout in the 60s, and that hasn't changed, except now they sit cheek to jowl with tourists from Italy, perhaps.

-Paco starts out with a roar and proves that flamenco is about passion !
+Paco starts with a roar and proves that Flamenco is about passion!

-All of as sudden I see her walk in.
-It is Fanny who I dubbed La Passionata last year.
-The best and most sensual dancer I had ever seen.
-When she dances everyone stops to watch.
+All of a sudden, I see her walk in.
+It is Fanny, whom I dubbed La Passionata last year.
+She is the best and most sensual dancer I have ever seen.
+When she dances, everyone stops to watch.
 She closes her eyes and goes deep into a trance.

 La Passionata channels an ancient spirit from deep within her.
-She becomes Spain in the years when flamenco was born and she is one of the children of Gypsy dance that has access to that.
-This is what makes her special.
+She became Spain in the years when Flamenco was born, and she is one of the children of Gypsy dance that has access to that.
+This is what makes her unique.
 Last year I couldn't tear my eyes from her as she danced and embodied Flamenco taking it back to it's pagan origin.
-The story was published on the internet and when I showed it to her, her eyes gleamed and she told me, "You understood mi corazon."
+The story was published on the internet, and when I showed it to her, her eyes gleamed, and she told me, "You understood mi corazon."
 It was then I fell in love with her.

-She sees me from across the room and her eyes light up in recognition.
+She sees me from across the room, and her eyes light up with recognition.
 As she snaked her way to me, I trembled.
-"Hola amigo" she whispers in a dusky throaty voice that I remember
+"Hola amigo", she whispers in a dusky, throaty voice that I remember.

-"I know you from last year, que tal?”
-She kisses me on both cheeks and she squeezes my shoulder and then she is gone back in the rowdy crowd.
-I take a gulp of my beer to jot calm my beating heart.
-Paco and the boys start furiously belting out an improbable version of Volare and the room goes wild.
+"I know you from last year, que tal?"
+She kisses me on both cheeks, squeezes my shoulder, and then returns to the rowdy crowd.
+I gulp my beer to calm my beating heart.
+Paco and the boys start furiously belting out an improbable version of Volare, and the room goes wild.

 She catches my eye and gives me a wink.

-I wake up in the morning to the birds chirping in the Spanish garden.
-The sun is making it's way from up over the sea.
+I wake up to the birds chirping in the Spanish garden.
+The sun is rising over the sea.

 I am alone.